John C. Frémont: Fourth expedition (1848–1849)

 Although the passes through the Sangre de Cristo had proven too steep for a railroad, Frémont pressed on.
 From this point the party might still have succeeded had they gone up the Rio Grande to its source, or gone by a more northerly route, but the route they took brought them to the very top of Mesa Mountain.
 By December 12, on Boot Mountain, it took ninety minutes to progress three hundred yards.
 Mules began dying and by December 20, only 59 animals remained alive.

 It was not until December 22 that Frémont acknowledged that the party needed to regroup and be resupplied.
 They began to make their way to Taos in the New Mexico Territory.
-By the time the last surviving member of the expedition made it to Taos on February 12, 1849, 10 of the party had died.
+By the time the last surviving member of the expedition made it to Taos on February 12, 1849, 10 of the party had died and been eaten by the survivors.
 Except for the efforts of member Alexis Godey, another 15 would have been lost.
 After recuperating in Taos, Frémont and only a few of the men left for California via an established southern trade route.

 Edward and Richard Kern joined J.H.
 Simpson's military reconnaissance expedition to the Navajos in 1849, and gave the American public some of its earliest authentic graphic images of the people and landscape of Arizona, New Mexico, and southern Colorado; with views of Canyon de Chelly, Chaco Canyon, and El Morro (Inscription Rock).

 In 1850, Frémont was awarded the Patron's Medal by the Royal Geographical Society for his various exploratory efforts.